Spotted knapweed and dandelion are nature’s gifts for spring cleansing

 So how do we start when we feel “weighed down” by food after the holidays and want to do something for a healthier body and a better well-being.

-Of course, the first and most important thing is to eat a healthy diet with plenty of fresh vegetables and fruit.
-It is important to drink as much fluid as possible, especially water.
-Have a smoothie from time to time, either fruit or vegetable, and above all try to get as much exercise as possible in the fresh air.
-Medicinal herbs can also be a great help as an important supplement for cleansing the body, as they have a wide range of uses, they have a beneficial effect on the body’s function or, if used externally, they can also make the skin look better.
+Of course, the first and most important thing is a healthy diet with lots of fresh vegetables and fruits.
+It is necessary to drink as much liquid as possible, especially water.
+Occasionally treat yourself to a smoothie, whether fruit or vegetable, and above all, try to move around in the fresh air as much as possible.

 - The liver makes 95% of blood proteins,